spiceai/spiceai/README.md

 ![create_app-1](https://github.com/spiceai/spiceai/assets/112157037/d2446406-1f06-40fb-8373-1b6d692cb5f7)

 You will now be able to access datasets from Spice.ai.
-For this demonstration, we will be using the `taxi_trips` dataset from https://spice.ai/spiceai/quickstart Spice.ai app.
+For this demonstration, we will be using the `taxi_trips` dataset from the https://spice.ai/spiceai/quickstart Spice.ai app.

 **Step 1.** Initialize a new project.